 CBRE is continuing to develop further key performance indicators to measure its effectiveness in addressing modern slavery risks.
-These will include establishing metrics across our business tracking progress with the following: further roll-out of mySupplier, Supplier responses to enhanced key questions on Human Rights / Modern Slavery, third-party Supplier scorecard results, Supplier adverse media and compliance screening protocols, Supplier Relationship Management specific Modern Slavery reporting across high risk categories, and actions taken as a result of associated risks identified through the above.
+These will include establishing metrics across our business tracking progress with the following: reporting on the percentage of suppliers for our other UK entities that acknowledge the Supplier Code of Conduct, further roll-out of mySupplier, supplier responses to enhanced key questions on human rights / modern slavery, third-party supplier scorecard results, supplier adverse media and compliance screening protocols, supplier relationship management specific to modern slavery reporting across high-risk categories, and actions taken as a result of associated risks identified through the above.
 We will continue to develop and extend our tracking and reporting of these performance metrics.

-A critical measure for the effectiveness of our program will be the completion of awareness training for our broader employee population, and/or for targeted groups of professionals in specific service lines, support functions or geographies.
+A critical measure for the effectiveness of our programme will be the completion of awareness training for our broader employee population, and/or for targeted groups of professionals in specific service lines, support functions or geographies.

-The training about slavery and human trafficking available to its staff;
+Training about slavery and human trafficking available to staff

 The annual Standards of Business Conduct certification is the cornerstone of CBRE's commitment to ethical business practices.
 All CBRE staff are required to certify they understand and will abide by our Standards of Business Conduct and core global policies.
-In 2021, 93% of employees completed the Standards of Business Conduct certification.
-Allowing for the timing of new hires and departures, Standards of Business Conduct training in 2021 approached 100% employee participation.
+In 2022, 94.3% of employees completed the Standards of Business Conduct certification.
+Allowing for the timing of new hires and departures, Standards of Business Conduct training in 2022 approached 100% employee participation.
 By completing this certification, CBRE employees acknowledged CBRE's Human Rights Policy and their awareness of CBRE's commitment to Human Rights.
-The certification process provides the opportunity for staff to disclose any exceptions they were aware of.
-In 2021 there were no employee disclosures with respect to the Human Rights Policy that led to substantiated violations of human rights or cases of modern slavery in the supply chain.
+The certification process provides the opportunity for staff to disclose any exceptions of which they were aware.
+In 2022, there were no employee disclosures with respect to the Human Rights Policy that led to substantiated violations of human rights or cases of modern slavery in the supply chain.